 Tours of the Mint run daily at a cost of $6 per adult and $3 per child aged 5 to 17.
 A family rate of $15 is available.
+Rates are reduced on weekend days.
 Reservations are recommended because tour group size is limited.
 If you want to see the machines in action, visit on a weekday.

 Never miss a story.
 Sign up for Destinations Detours and Dreams free monthly e-newsletter and receive behind-the-scenes information and sneak peeks ahead.